googlemaps-samples/js-3d-area-explorer/README.md

 ## Deployment

-To deploy the neighbourhood discovery you need to upload everything in the `src` folder to a static webserver or some other hosting service.
+To deploy the app you need to upload everything in the `src` folder to a static webserver or some other hosting service.
 A static webserver is enough.
 You need a domain for you webspace, though.
 Since the Google Maps API key is only restricted on a domain you would risk missuse of the key.

 Included in the repository is a `Dockerfile` which can be used to build a docker image.
 This can be used to deploy with Google Cloud Run or other container cloud services.